luqmanhaqim/zip-automation-function/README.md

 ### Optimize Memory Allocation

 Evaluate the memory requirements of the Lambda function and adjust the allocated memory accordingly.
-This can be achieved by continuously analyzing historical usage patterns and performance metrics.
+This can be achieved by continuously analyzing historical usage patterns and performance metrics example tool that can be used is AWS CloudWatch.
 Determine if the current memory allocation is optimal.
 In some cases, reducing memory allocation can lead to significant cost savings without impacting performance.
 AWS CloudWatch is a valuable tool for monitoring Lambda performance, and when coupled with CloudWatch Insights monitoring, it can result in significant cost optimization

 ### Architecture Adjustment